As time passes, people in Armour Hills and Mission Hills forget what links them to so many other neighborhoods.

 When he started developing the area, the only way to get groceries was a long trip to Westport, so Nichols built shops.

-Over the years, he got schools, churches and recreation into the area.
+Over the years, he got schools, churches, and recreation facilities in the area.
 He noted the proximity to the Kansas City Country Club, where Loose Park is now.

-He developed houses both for the middle class and the rich.
-He used golf courses – some of them short-lived – as a way to hold land and as buffers in front of land he did not control.
+He developed houses for both the middle class and the rich.
+He used golf courses—some of them short-lived—to hold land and buffers in front of land he did not control.

 For communication, he put out a newsletter, The Country Club District Bulletin.